realm/realm-swift/README.md

 two versions of the static library, one that is compiled with optimization, and one that is compiled for debugging.
 Each one contains code compiled for both iPhone and for the iPhone simulator.
-Each one also includes the TightDB core library and is therefore self contained.
+Each one also includes the Realm core library and is therefore self contained.

 After building, the iPhone version of the Objective-C language binding